 How Acne Scars Form

 Acne and blemishes occur when pores become engorged with excess oil, dead skin cells, and bacteria.
 This causes a pore to swell, which breaks the wall of the pore.
-If that rupture happens near the surface of the skin, it often heals quickly1.
-If the lesion occurs deeper within the pore, infected material can leak into the dermis, destroying healthy skin tissue2.
+If that rupture happens near the surface of the skin, it often heals quickly.
+If the lesion occurs deeper within the pore, infected material can leak into the dermis, destroying healthy skin tissue.

 The skin then forms collagen, a fibrous protein, to heal the pore.
 Too much collagen, a loss of tissue, or inflammation can cause scarring.
 It’s part of the natural healing process, but it might not look great.